Lumavate-Team/documentation/MICROSERVICES.rst

  * AFTER_CREATE_VERSION

-   This endpoint is called AFTER the properties are saved within the Lumavate studio.
+   This endpoint is called **after** the properties are saved within the Lumavate studio.
 This allows the developer to adjust any property data after saving.

    .. code-block:: python